Olive Hazlett

 Olive Clio Hazlett (October 27, 1890 – March 8, 1974) was an American mathematician who spent most of her career working for the University of Illinois.
 She mainly researched algebra, and wrote seventeen research papers on subjects such as nilpotent algebras, division algebras, modular invariants, and the arithmetic of algebras.

 Background

 Hazlett was born in Cincinnati, Ohio, but grew up in Boston, Massachusetts, where she attended public school.
-In 1912 she received her bachelor's degree from Radcliffe College.
+In 1912, she received her bachelor's degree from Radcliffe College.
 She then attended the University of Chicago for her master's degree (1913) and Ph.D.
-(1915), for which she wrote a thesis titled On the Classification and Invariantive Characterization of Nilpotent Algebras with L. E. Dickson as thesis advisor.
-After receiving her doctoral degree Hazlett was awarded an Alice Freeman Palmer Fellowship by Harvard, which allowed her to research invariants of nilpotent algebras at Wellesley College for the next year.
+(1915), for which she wrote a thesis titled On the Classification and Invariantive Characterization of Nilpotent Algebras with L. E. Dickson as the thesis advisor.
+After receiving her doctoral degree, Hazlett was awarded an Alice Freeman Palmer Fellowship by Harvard, which allowed her to research invariants of nilpotent algebras at Wellesley College for the next year.